pkanyu/ishop_ecommerce/README.md

-# A functional Ecommerce website in flask
+## A fully functional Ecommerce website in flask